 Introduction to LibreOffice on Chromebook

+LibreOffice on Chromebook is possible through several practical methods, depending on your device and your needs.
 LibreOffice is one of the best free office suites available today.
 It allows users to create, edit, and save text documents, spreadsheets, and presentations without relying on Microsoft Office.
 However, on a Chromebook, installation is not always straightforward.
 Fortunately, there are several simple solutions to enjoy LibreOffice, whether online, via Linux, or through compatible alternatives.

 Enable Linux to Install LibreOffice on Chromebook